tradecloud/tradecloud-docs-connectors/ftp-connectors/edifact-ftp-connector.md

 # Edifact FTP Connector

-Use the Edifact FTP connector in case you want to exchange new and changed orders and order responses with Tradecloud using the UN/EDIFACT D.96A format and SFTP transport.
+Use the Edifact FTP connector in case you want to exchange orders, order responses, despatch or receipt advices with Tradecloud using the UN/EDIFACT D.96A format and SFTP transport.

 |  |  |
 | :--- | :--- |